zlu/zlu.github.io/teach/australia.md

 - **University of Queensland**
   - CSSE7030: Intro to Programming

+- **University of Sourth Australia**
+  - Diploma of Computing and Information Technology Studies

+- **University of Western Australia**
+  - AI and Adaptive Systems

 ### Why Choose My Tutoring Services?

 1. **Bilingual Instruction**: All tutorials available in both English and Chinese